lilucse/lilucse/README.md

-Hi, I’m Lu Li.
+Hi, I’m Lu Li (李璐).

 I am currently a PhD student at Mila - Quebec AI Institute and University of Montreal.

 I’m interested in deep learning and reinforcement learning.